riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_Arlington_Hills_Community_Center_(1200_Payne_Ave,_Saint_Paul,_MN_55130).md

 date:
 ---
 #### Meeting Info

-* **Type:** PCIARC (Planning Commission Advisory Committee to the Council of Minnehaha District)
+* **Meeting Type:** PCIARC Meeting (Planning Commission and Industrial Airports Advisory Committee)
-* **Purpose:** Review and discuss planning matters in the Arlington Hills neighborhood
+* **Purpose:** Review and discuss development proposals, zoning variances, and other land use matters in the city of Saint Paul
-* **Date/Time:** Wednesday, March 15, 2023, at 6:30 PM
+* **Date/Time:** Wednesday, March 15, 2023 at 4:00 PM
 * **Location:** Arlington Hills Community Center (1200 Payne Ave, Saint Paul, MN 55130)

 #### Summary

-The meeting began with a brief update on the current zoning projects in the area.
-The main agenda item was to discuss a proposal for a new residential development on Summit Avenue.
+The PCIARC meeting began with a review of several development proposals in the city.
+The most notable proposal was for a new multi-unit residential building on University Avenue near the state capitol.
+The proposal includes plans for a rooftop garden and additional community space.

-Key decisions made during the meeting include:

-* **Approval of the new residential development:** The committee voted to approve the project, subject to certain conditions related to parking and setback requirements.
-* **Budget allocation:** $150,000 was allocated from the community development fund to support the construction of a new bike trail in the area.

-A contentious issue arose during the discussion on the residential development.
-Some members expressed concerns about the potential increase in traffic congestion, while others argued that the project would provide much-needed housing for the growing population in the area.
-The vote was not unanimous, with three members voting against the proposal due to concerns about over-development and strain on local infrastructure.

-A brief public comment period followed, during which a resident expressed concern about the impact of the bike trail construction on nearby residents' gardens.
-However, this issue was deemed minor and did not require further action.
-The meeting adjourned at 8:30 PM.
+A zoning variance request from a business owner in the Frogtown neighborhood was also discussed.
+The owner is seeking to expand their current commercial use, but neighbors have expressed concerns about increased noise and traffic.

+The committee voted 5-2 in favor of approving the development proposal on University Avenue, with Commissioner Johnson and Commissioner Rodriguez dissenting due to concerns about density and parking.

+Regarding the Frogtown zoning variance request, a motion was made to table the decision until further review of mitigation measures can be conducted.
+The vote was 4-3 in favor of tabling, with Commissioners Lee, Patel, and Wang opposing due to concerns that delaying the decision would harm the business owner's ability to expand.

+No decisions were made regarding public safety or quality of life issues during this meeting.